pip-services/pip-services-docs/content/en/golang/commons/convert/float_converter.md

 The FloatConverter class allows you to convert arbitrary values into float using the following extended conversion rules:

 - Strings are converted to float values
-- DateTime: total number of milliseconds since unix epoсh
+- DateTime: total number of milliseconds since unix epoch
 - Boolean: 1 for true and 0 for false

 ### Methods